ss-sucha/MiniFirewall/README.md

 ```
 $ make
 ```
 A (charactor) device file must be created as an interface between the user-space program and the kernel module.
-A default device number is `100`, so a device file `mfw_file` can be created as follows: (require root permission)
+A default device number is `100`, so a device file `mfw_file` can be created as follows:
 ```
 $ mknod mfw_file c 100 0
 ```

 ## Usage
 ### Insert kernel module
 The kernel module `mfw_module` must be inserted into the kernel of a Linux operating system before running the user-space program `mfw`.
-This can be done by the insert module command: (require root permission)
+This can be done by the insert module command:
 ```
 $ insmod ./mfw_module.ko
 ```